 Over the last forty years, one area of controversy in the English-speaking (primarily evangelical) Protestant church, has concerned the “New Perspective on Paul.”
 This new perspective seeks to replace a Reformation understanding of Paul with (hopefully) a first-century understanding of Paul.
 Beginning with Martin Luther, protestant churches have taught that the primary theme of Paul’s letters, particularly Romans and Galatians, is Justification by Faith – that an individual is justified before God by having faith in Jesus Christ.
 The question Luther asked, is how am I to be saved?
 The Roman Catholic Church emphasized the necessity of various works (penance, pilgrimages, relics, etc.), and in Paul he found the answer to be our faith in Christ.

 Attached is an excerpt from Wright’s book Justification (pp.177-83) where Wright applies the New Perspective to Romans 1.
 I’ll add more sections as we progress during the summer.
-A good short bullet point discussion about the New Perspective from The Gospel Coalition is HERE.
-And another good discussion but from an Orthodox point-of-view is HERE.
+A few good short bullet point discussions on this issue are HERE (Gospel Coalition), HERE (Theopolis blog/Peter Leithart), and HERE (Eddie Perez).
 I invite you to read through these sources to gain a broader understanding of what Paul may have intended.
 These readings are simply provided as background material and we probably won’t discuss these readings tonight.

 Dinner at 6.
 The menu is taco salad.
 Discussion about 6:45.
 All you need to bring and all you need to read is your Bible.
 Hope to see you here.